ivansieder/gopher-artwork-browser/README.md

 - Add possibility to add OAuth token or Basic Authentication.
 - Add ServiceWorker to enable offline-caching and reduce bandwidth usage and load times.
 - Add styles to support mobile browsers.
+- Add search functionality to filter the images.